 What is the purple ice cream in Halo Halo?

-The purple ice cream is ube, which is a Filipino purple sweet potato.
-Finding ube ice cream use to be a bit difficult, but these days ube is becoming a very popular flavor.
+The purple ice cream is ube, which is a Filipino purple yam.
+Finding ube ice cream used to be a bit difficult, but these days ube is becoming a very popular flavor.
 Magnolia brand ube ice cream is a favorite, which can be found in some American grocery stores.
 Recently, even Trader Joes offers ube ice cream!
+If you want more ube desserts, check out my ube crinkle cookie recipe.

 Filipino Halo-Halo (w/ Leche Flan)